lobo/parser-of-C-declarations/README.md

-"The Piece of Code that Understandeth All Parsing"
+The Piece of Code that Understandeth All Parsing
 ==================================================

 Precedence rule for understanding C declarations